Key dates in Miguel Tejada's tumultuous four-year tenure with the Orioles.

 Dec.
 14, 2003 -- Tejada, a former American League Most Valuable Player with the Oakland Athletics, signs a six-year, $72 million deal with the Orioles, who are desperate to add a star player to a floundering franchise.
 At his introductory news conference, Tejada vows that the Orioles would be losers no more.

-Boston Red Sox.
+Oct.
+3, 2004 -- Tejada drives in his franchise-record 150th run in the Orioles' season-closing 3-2 victory over the Boston Red Sox.
 It completes one of the finest offensive seasons in Orioles history as Tejada also hits .311 with 34 home runs and leads the majors in RBIs.
 He finishes fifth in MVP balloting, though Carlos Delgado is among several players who backed Tejada for the award.

 July 12, 2005 -- A year after winning the home run derby at the midsummer classic, Tejada has an even more memorable All-Star trip, winning the Most Valuable Player in the American League's 7-5 victory at Comerica Park in Detroit.
 One of four Orioles to be selected for the game, Tejada hits a towering homer off Atlanta Braves ace John Smoltz, and finishes 1-for-3 with two RBIs.